-Misty: Hello and welcome.
-This is episode #12 of The Goodness Squad podcast, and today we are going to be discussing something I believe is a widespread concern in the Latter-day Saint entrepreneur community, especially online and especially with women.
+This is episode #12 of The Goodness Squad podcast, and today we are going to be discussing something I believe is a widespread concern in the Latter-day Saint entrepreneur community.
+Especially online and especially with women.

-We have, as women, this deep need to give and to serve.
+We, as women, have this deep need to give and to serve.
 It is part of our culture.
-In addition, we don’t pay our clergy or Bishop or Young Men's President.
+In addition, we don’t pay our clergy or Bishop or Young Women’s President.
 These people do not get paid.
-And so it can be very difficult for us to feel comfortable being paid online as we try to spread light and goodness.
+So it can be very difficult for us to feel comfortable being paid online as we try to spread light and goodness.
 Today I am going to address this concern with you using Nephi.

 Here's something that has really helped me with this concept.
-And that is the truth that money magnifies.
+That is the truth that money magnifies.
 Money is not inherently evil.
-But it does magnify our true character, so it gives a mean person more opportunities to be mean, and it gives a kind person more opportunities to be kind.
+But it does magnify our true character.
+It gives a mean person more opportunities to be mean, and it gives a kind person more opportunities to be kind.